 To receive financial aid through Plymouth State University, students must complete the FAFSA each year.
 The FAFSA is used to determine eligibility for need-based aid programs awarded to students in the form of grants, federal work study, and Federal Direct loans.
 Alternative loans must be applied for separately through a private lender or bank.

-The FAFSA is available for completion on January 1 prior to the upcoming aid year, and for first-time entering transfer students only must be submitted to the federal processor prior to June 15.
+NEW FOR 2017-2017!
+The FAFSA is available for completion beginning OCTOBER 1 prior to the upcoming aid year, and for first-time entering transfer students only must be submitted to the federal processor prior to June 15.
 In future years, ALL returning students must reapply meeting the PSU priority deadline of March 1 as indicated on How To Apply.

 Plymouth State University’s Federal School code for the FAFSA is 002591.